 Executive Order No. 103 – declared a Public Health Emergency and a State of Emergency in New Jersey.

 Executive Order No. 107 – instituted a Stay at Home Order.
-According to the order, all residents shall remain in their homes unless they are 1) obtaining goods or services from essential retail businesses; 2) picking up food; 3) seeking help from medical personnel, essential social services, or law enforcement; 4) visiting family or other close personal relations; 5) going to work; 6) exercising outdoors with family or housemates; 7) leaving home for educational, religious, or political reasons; 8) leaving due to fear for their safety; or 9) leaving at the direction of law enforcement.
-It also ordered individuals to practice social distancing and remain six feet apart, as well as cancelling all gatherings, including private parties, and ordering individuals to avoid public transportation if possible.
-It also closed all businesses except essential retail businesses, as well as cancelling in-person school instruction.
+According to the order, all residents shall remain in their homes unless they are 1) obtaining goods or services from essential retail businesses; 2) picking up food; 3) seeking help from medical personnel, essential social services, or law enforcement; 4) visiting family or other close personal relations; 5) going to work; 6) exercising outdoors with family or housemates; 7) leaving home for educational, religious, or political reasons; 8) leaving due to fear for their safety, or 9) leaving at the direction of law enforcement.
+It also ordered individuals to practice social distancing and remain six feet apart, as well as canceling all gatherings, including private parties, and ordering individuals to avoid public transportation if possible.
+It also closed all businesses except essential retail businesses, as well as canceled in-person school instruction.
 Please note that this order supersedes No. 104, which was the original social distancing order.

 Executive Orders No. 118 and No. 133 – No. 118 initially closed all State Parks and Forests.
-The second order, No. 133, reopened the State Parks and Forests for a limited number of recreational activities, provided that social distancing measures are followed; however, certain facilities within the parks like picnic areas, playgrounds, pavilions, and restrooms remain closed.
+The second-order, No. 133, reopened the State Parks and Forests for a limited number of recreational activities, provided that social distancing measures are followed; however, certain facilities within the parks like picnic areas, playgrounds, pavilions, and restrooms remain closed.
 Within these parks, all visitors and staff must wear face coverings and practice social distancing, and parking is limited to 50% capacity.
 Organized sports, contact activities, and picnicking are expressly forbidden.
 Private golf courses may open but strict social distancing guidelines must be applied.
 Campgrounds are also closed.
 Any park that is a county park can be opened, unless the county specifically orders it to be closed.

 No. 122 – imposes a long list of requirements for businesses that remain open, including a requirement for limited customers in the store at one time, social distancing measures, and face coverings.
 The order makes it clear that every person in the State has a duty to cooperate on these requirements, including customers in the store, and that violations of the order are punishable as described below.